i2bc/n_terminal_lysine/README.md

     ├── ...
     └── GCA_000146045.2.transeq
 ```
+The `*.allAA_Plong_geeceeCDS_Toptave_iep_sp.tsv` are the resulting tables.
+Each table contains 83 columns:

+---
+GCA_ID: the ncbi GCA identifier
+X_P2nd, X_Pavg, X_Plong: 78 values for the 3 measurements to characterize a peak for each letter of the alphabet standing for aa
+geeceeCDS: mean of the GC% computed on the CDS aa sequences
+tempura_Topt_ave: optimal growth temperature extracted from the TEMPURA database when available
+iepCDS: mean of the iso-electric points computed on the CDS aa sequences
+species_name: name of the species
+---

+### Graphs

 Create graphs for amino acids K, R, N, H, Y, and I frequencies on the first 20 protein residus:

 Activate the conda environment: `conda activate Rgraph_n_terminal_lysine`